Yankees’ Judge out vs. O’s with sore side after big game

 The 28-year-old Judge revamped his workout routine in the offseason with an eye on staying healthy.
 With guidance from second-year Yankees director of player health and performance Eric Cressey, Judge and teammate Giancarlo Stanton swapped dumbbells for downward dog, prioritizing yoga and stretching over weight lifting.

-Judge planned to join the team for pregame stretching, and Boone didn’t rule out using him as a pinch-hitter.
+Judge joined the team for pregame stretching but didn’t appear to take batting practice.
 He also said the right fielder wasn’t expected to seek an MRI or other image testing, but he wouldn’t rule it out as a possibility.

 Through five games, Judge is hitting .364 with two homers, five RBIs and a 1.028 OPS.